enkidevs/curriculum/lua/roblox-studio/properties-iii/collision-i.md

 ### CanCollide

 `CanCollide` is a **boolean property** that determines **if a part can collide with others**.
-If false, everything will go through it, otherwise, if true, it will have physical mass that can be touched.
+If false, everything will go through it, otherwise, if true, it will have a physical mass that can be touched.

 ```lua
 partVariable.CanCollide = false